nbogie/express-notes/instructions-for-downloading-a-glitch-node-project.md

 * change the path to test other routes
 * test other non-GET routes with Postman

+### You're done!

+All done!  the next bit is just if you want to store your work on github.

 ### Optional: Store in a new repo on GitHub